Liberal Arts 41

 - Avoid all caps (ALL CAPS) as they can be difficult to read.

-- Use bold and italics for emphasis (and titles when appropriate).
+- Use bold for emphasis.
 Reserve underline for hyperlinks.

-- If using color, be aware of color contrast for readability.
+- If using color, be aware of color contrast.
+Use a Color Contrast Checker.

 Creating an Accessible PDF

-Create an accessible PDF from an accessible Word document
+You may create an accessible PDF from an accessible Word document by saving it the correct way.